davelsio/template-three-vanilla/README.md

 Different debug tweaks can be added in the [settings](src/settings) folder.
 To keep things manageable, there is a settings file for each controller.
 The corresponding controller store will import the exported settings and expose them via the central state.
 Subscription to UI changes is handled as any other zustand subscription.

 For convenience, binding configs are typed as object arrays.
 It is possible to create [folders](https://tweakpane.github.io/docs/ui-components/#folder) and [bindings](https://tweakpane.github.io/docs/ui-components/#button) using the same APIs described in the official tweakpane docs.
-Internally, the `reader` and `writer` functions are overridden to read from/write to the store instead of the object.
-All `key` props are typed to the settings object.
+Internally, the `reader` and `writer` functions are overridden to read from/write to the store instead of directly to the object.
+All `key` props are typed to the settings object defined in the file.

 In addition, an array of button configs can also be passed.
 Each button is defined as a function callback that receives the corresponding store instance.
 The function should return the [button params](https://tweakpane.github.io/docs/ui-components/#button) described in the official docs.